wrattler/wrattler/client/public/cleanEHR_newCode.md

-The CleanEHR data contains a sample of anonymised medical record data from a number of hospitals, including demographic data, drug dosage data, and physiological timeseries measurements.
-The sample used in this analysis is very small and the output of the analysis is just for purporse of the demo.
+The CleanEHR data contains a sample of anonymised medical record data from a number of hospitals, including demographic data, drug dosage data, and physiological time-series measurements.
+The sample used in this analysis is very small and the output of the analysis is just for purpose of this demo.
 The full dataset can be requested online.

 ### Data preparation on R

 The dataset comes as a well-formed R object, and is processed using the cleanEHR toolkit which is an R package that covers the most common processing and cleaning operations for this type of data.

-For the purposes of the analytical challenge twe have to process and convert some variables.
+For the purposes of the analytical challenge we have to process and convert some variables.
 More specifically, time-varying and single-value fields need to be used in the same model, thus the former have been distilled into a few time-series descriptive variables such as mean, standard deviation or min and max values.

+The pre-procesing in R returns two dataframes, one containing only the demographic fields and another including the time-series descriptive fields.

 ```r
 library(purrr)